deankoch/rswat/vignettes/articles/rswat_intro.md

 project.
 It picks up where the [Lamar River tutorial](https://github.com/deankoch/rswat.maker/blob/master/vignettes/articles/lamar.md) from [`rswat.maker`](https://github.com/deankoch/rswat.maker) left off, by showing how to edit parameters and carry out simulations.
 Our example code is for the small headwater catchment of Soda Butte Creek, near the Silver Gate boundary in the northeast corner of Yellowstone National Park.

 <img src="rswat_intro_files/figure-gfm/source-project-1.png" style="display: block; margin: auto;" />

 # Getting started

-Users will need an existing SWAT+ project directory.
+Users will need a pre-existing SWAT+ project directory.
 This is a collection of several dozen plaintext config files, usually in a directory called “TxtInOut” created by QSWAT+ and SWAT+ Editor.
 Check out [`rswat.maker`](https://github.com/deankoch/rswat.maker) for an